prig6640-cloud/document_cache/README.md

 };

 ```
-The DocumentCache class uses an LRU which keeps track of the documents opened in order
+The DocumentCache class uses an LRU which keeps track of the documents in the order the user opened them

 Key Member Variables